divnix/nix-book/src/ch04-02-realise-a-derivation.md

 # these are the same, nix build is just much more concise
 $ nix-store --realise $(nix-instantiate '<nixpkgs>' -A hello)
 ```

+*Note:* Many other commands also will realise a derivation
+as part of a workflow.
+Some examples are:
+`nix-shell`, `nix shell`, `nix-env`, `nix run`, and `nix profile`.
+These commands are very goal oriented and will differ
+significantly in how they leverage nix, often realisation
+is an side-effect to achieve that goal.